- April 26, 2019

 Platforms

-Himno is a single player casual platformer game.
+Himno is a single player and multiplayer casual role playing game with a fantasy theme.
 It was developed by David Moralejo Sánchez and was released on April 26, 2019.
 It received mostly positive reviews from critics and positive reviews from players.

 Himno is a peaceful, 2D platformer game with an infinite number of beautiful procedurally generated maps.
 Take a breath, and relax.